wikimedia/mediawiki-tools-cli/README.md

 - `cmd`: Contains the Cobra commands and deals with all CLI user interaction.
 - `internal/cmd`: General Cobra command abstractions that may be useful in multiple places.
+- `internal/config`: Interaction with the CLI configuration
 - `internal/docker`: Logic interacting with the mediawiki-docker dev environment.
 - `internal/env`: Logic interacting with a `.env` file.
 - `internal/exec`: Wrapper for the main `exec` package, providing easy verbosity etc.
+- `internal/gitlab`: Basic interaction with the Wikimedia Gitlab instance
 - `internal/mediawiki`: Logic interacting with a MediaWiki installation directory on disk.
 - `internal/mwdd`: Logic for the MediaWiki-docker-dev development environment.
+- `internal/updater`: CLI tool updating.
 - `static`: Files that end up being built into the binary.
+- `tests`: Integration tests that are run as part of CI.

 ### cmd names

 No naming structured is enforced in CI but a convention exists that should be followed.

 - `root.go` exists as the overall CLI script.
-- Top level commands will have their own file in the `cmd` directory, named after the command.
-Example: `docker.go`.
+- Major commands will have their own file in the `cmd` directory, named after the command.
+Example: `mwdd.go`.
-- Simple sub commands will be defined in those files as vars prefixed with the parent command.
-For example `dockerStart`.
+- The lowest level commands can be included in their parent files.
+Example `mwdd_mediawiki.go` contains subcommands such as `mwddMediawikiCmd`.
-- Complex sub commands will be split out into their own file.
-For example `docker_env.go`.
+- Complex sub commands can be split out into their own file.
 - This is a recursive solution.

 ## Support